 Each year, there are between 4,000 and 5,000 candidates completing the licensing process in Canada.
-Internationally educated lawyers make up roughly one-quarter to one-third of this cohort, and their number has been increasing over the past five years.
+Internationally educated lawyers make up roughly one-quarter to one-third of this cohort, and their number has been increasing over the past five years (see Figure 3).